Azhariel/spotify-to-text/README.md

 - Validates Spotify playlist URLs.
 - Fetches playlist data using Spotify's API.
 - Converts playlist items into formatted text: `Song Name - Artist 1, Artist 2, ...`.
-- TODO: Copy formatted text to the clipboard with a single click.
+- Copy formatted text to the clipboard with a single click.
-- TODO: Displays a toast notification on successful or failed clipboard copy.
+- Displays a toast notification on successful or failed clipboard copy.

 ## Table of Contents